 Ease your deployment

 We already said this, but it’s worth repeating: If you’ve been tracking your IP addresses manually for 10 years or more, your logs and entries might not be all that they should be.
 Your SaaS provider (if you choose the right one) will have tools to quickly verify your address blocks, to identify bad addresses, and to screen for double-assigns.
 This will save you grief, time, and money.
+Data normalization is a key step to a successful implementation – it’s not all CSVs and rainbows.

 Capacity on demand

 IPv6 is here!
 The number of addresses to manage is going to the moon.
 That said, it won’t happen all at once.
 Why pay for capacity now that you won’t need until two years from now?
 A Cloud-based service gives you room to grow and takes the pain out of doing it.
+When evaluating solutions, make sure to understand how IPv6 plays into their pricing model.
+If you roll out IPv6, does that cost extra?
+Does it involve a change to your workflows?
+Does it even work correctly?
+With the historical focus on IPv4 subnets, IPv6 can be a checklist item.
+It is worth confirming these scenarios with IPv6 even if you haven’t deployed it yet so you don’t find yourself deployed to an IPAM service that can’t grow with you.